django-recaptcha/django-recaptcha/README.rst

 Unit Testing
 ~~~~~~~~~~~~

-django-recaptcha introduces an environmental variable `RECAPTCHA_TESTING` which
+django-recaptcha testing can be accomplished by setting `RECAPTCHA_TESTING` Django
-helps facilitate tests.
-The environmental variable should be set to `"True"`,
+setting.
+The recommended way is to decorate TestCase methods via `override_settings`
-and cleared, using the `setUp()` and `tearDown()` methods in your test classes.
+decorator.

-Setting `RECAPTCHA_TESTING` to `True` causes django-recaptcha to accept
+Setting `RECAPTCHA_TESTING` setting to `True` causes django-recaptcha to accept
 `"PASSED"` as the ``recaptcha_response_field`` value.
 Note that if you are using the new No Captcha reCaptcha
 (ie. with ``NOCAPTCHA = True`` in your settings) the response field is called ``g-recaptcha-response``.